Common name for a species of butterfly in the subfamily

 the hindwings.
 In the dry season, the upperside is similar to that in the wet-season form, yet paler, while the underside varies from ochraceous-brown to dark dusky brown.
 The tips of its antennae are orange.

-See also WILDLIFE PICTURES.
+See also WILDLIFE PICTURES and TRAVEL PICTURE.